Colin-Fredericks/hx-js/README.md

 ### Simple Appearance Changes

-All of these are classes that you add to
+All of these are classes that you add to various elements.

 * For **drop caps** that are text rather than an image, do `<span class="hx-dropcap">A</span>` on the first letter.
 * For **small-caps headers**, do `class="hx-smallcaps"`.
 Works with h3 or h4.